victor-li/pwnable.kr-write-ups/shellshock/shellshock.md

 }
 ```

-Shellshock is a vulnerability in bash, where bash incorrectly exectutes trailing commands when it imports a function definition stored into an environment variable.
+Shellshock is a vulnerability in bash, where bash incorrectly executes trailing commands when it imports a function definition stored into an environment variable.

 This is how shellshock works: